dartmouth-cs98/hack-a-thing-2-hack-a-thing-2-stone/README.md

 * react-native-paper
 For each of the above (and some not mentioned), I had to try to find documentation on what the proper import types are and, in some cases, find how to install them.

-Overall,  the set-up and debugging of code made this project well over 10 hours of effort for me, but it was worth it because I feel more comfortable with React Native and expo, as well as gaining some more experience in JavaScript
+Overall,  the set-up and debugging of code made this project well over 10 hours of effort for me, but it was worth it because I feel more comfortable with React Native and expo, as well as gaining some more experience in JavaScript.
+I found React Native and Expo to be very useful and relatively straight-forward once I figured out the set up and basic functionality.
+If my team decides to move forward with a mobile app, I think I would like to use React Native and Expo for development as it is not platform specific and provides some very useful tools.